conference-opportunities/conference-opportunities/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### What should I work on?

+The Pivotal Tracker backlog for this project can be found at (https://www.pivotaltracker.com/n/projects/1433838).
+The backlog contains a roadmap for the immediate future of development.
+Issues and open work items for the community are curated at (https://github.com/minifast/conference-opportunities/issues).